 You should not water the potato when the foliage gets yellow or dried off.
 Watering the potato may result in it rotting.

 Can you dig potatoes before they have flowered?

 You can dig the plant but don’t expect it to have any meaningful size of potato before they have flowered.

 It is ideal to wait a while till you see the plant start flowering.
 Harvesting potatoes too early will result in no potatoes.

 Can you harvest potatoes too early?

 But if you are planning to store it, then you should wait till it grows fully and gets thicker skin.
-Potatoes are tubers, and you want it to grow as much as it can so you get the full flavor of the potato.
+Potatoes are tubers, and you want them to grow as much as they can so you get the full flavor of the potato.

 Can potatoes survive in winter?

 Potatoes are not planted very deep in the ground.
 A typical potato is planted around 1 to 3 inches under the ground.
-This is good enough to protect potato from the light frost when the temperature is between 30 to 33 degrees Fahrenheit.
+This is good enough to protect potatoes from light frost when the temperature is between 30 to 33 degrees Fahrenheit.

 But any lower temperature from 25 to 29-degree Fahrenheit will be too much for it to take and may damage the plant.
 Depending on the elevation of the potato planter, it can last longer or shorter.